dixitmudit/PACE/README.md

 [![GPLv3 License](https://img.shields.io/badge/License-GPL%20v3-yellow.svg)](https://opensource.org/licenses/)
 [![AGPL License](https://img.shields.io/badge/license-AGPL-blue.svg)](http://www.gnu.org/licenses/agpl-3.0)

 The workbook contains the code and notebook to run PACE (Precise and Accurate Configuration Evaluation).

+PACE identifies stable ground state base-adsorbate configurations by first computing single point MLIP calculations of different adsorbate configurations placed on predefined positions over the base.
+The initial placement coordinates of adsorbates are chosen from the intersection points of a uniformly spaced 3D grid constructed within the unit cell.
+The resolution of this grid i.e., the number of subdivisions along each crystallographic axis is a tunable parameter, allowing control over the density of candidate adsorption sites.
+After different configurations of adsorbates on these sites is evaluated via the MLIP single point calculations and ranked, a set of potential candidates is filtered and MLIP structure optimization is performed on them.
+This is followed by first principle DFT optimisation on the MLIP predicted ground state energy system.
+Such a systematic and explicit evaluation for ground state configuration identification can provide systems overlooked by other methods especially for complex adsorbate structures and catalysts with unusual adsorption sites.

 ## 🚀 Environment Setup